paulwong16/paulwong16.github.io/_pages/about.md

   - /about.html
 ---

-I am a Bachelor in Telecommunication Engineering at Beijing University of Posts and Telecommunications (<a href="https://www.bupt.edu.cn/" target="_blank">BUPT</a>) expected to graduate in July 2019, and I am currently a research intern in SLAM Group at Megvii Research (<a href="https://www.faceplusplus.com/" target="_blank">Face ++</a>). <a href="http://paulwong16.github.io/files/Resume.pdf" target="_blank">Click here</a> to view my up-to-date CV.
+I am now a first-year M.Eng student in Dept. of ECE, University of Waterloo (<a href="https://uwaterloo.ca/" target="_blank">UWaterloo</a>), and expected to graduate in Jan 2021.
+I received my B.Eng in Telecommunication Engineering at Beijing University of Posts and Telecommunications (<a href="https://www.bupt.edu.cn/" target="_blank">BUPT</a>) in Jun 2019. <a href="http://paulwong16.github.io/files/Resume.pdf" target="_blank">Click here</a> to view my up-to-date CV.
 If you want to know more about me, please feel free to shot me an email (paul dot wangzhijie at outlook dot com).
-(Also if you'd like to join slam group@megvii, I will forward to my colleague.)

 # Research Interests #

 * SLAM, VIO, SFM

-* 3D Mapping & Reconstruction
+* 3D Mapping

-* Image Quality Enhancement
+* Image Processing

 # Recent News #

+* September 2nd, 2019.
+I began my Master study in University of Waterloo.

+* June 26th, 2019.
+I was graduated from Beijing University of Posts and Telecommunications with Bachelor of Engineering.

+* June 20th, 2019.
+I ended the wonderful journey in Megvii Tech, thanks to all of my colleagues, friends and mentors!

+* June 5th, 2019.
+We submitted a CN Patent "A motion estimation algorithm based on LiDAR considering about robot’s motion blur".

+* May 21st, 2019.
+Our paper "Deep Feature Aggregated Conditional GAN for Underwater Image Enhancement" was submitted to IEEE Transactions on Circuits and Systems for Video Technology.

 * November 21st, 2018.
 I joined SLAM Group of Megvii Research, Megvii Technology Ltd. (Face ++) as a research intern.